fugue/regula/README.md

     ./bin/regula [IAC_PATH] [REGO_PATHS...]

-`IAC_PATH` is the directory where your CoudFormation or Terraform configuration files are located.
+`IAC_PATH` is the directory where your CloudFormation or Terraform configuration files are located.

 `REGO_PATHS` are the directories that need to be searched for Rego code.
 This